About

 Writer · Scholar · Teacher

 Todd is a writer, at home and at work.
-He holds a Ph.D. in American literature and film, and is best understood as a teacher and interdisciplinary scholar of cultural studies, with a particular focus on Appalachia, disability, and the complexity of the American experience.
+He holds a Ph.D. in American literature and film and is best understood as a teacher and interdisciplinary scholar of cultural studies with a particular focus on Appalachia, disability, and the environment.

 In the recent past, Todd served as Director of Digital Humanities at Wilberforce University.
-Much of his early career was spent at Defiance College, where he was Director of Composition.
-He has taught and published across the digital humanities, art, music, television, film, experimental fiction, comics, and radical politics.
+Much of his early career was spent at Defiance College where he was Director of Composition.
+He has taught, presented, and published in the following areas: the digital humanities, composition, music, television, film, experimental fiction, and comics.

 “The Silence of Rockford Chapel”